 It is crucial that all patients with diagnosed HAV infection receive information and counseling [105].
-Clinicians should provide detailed explanations, verbally and in writing, of the condition, with emphasis on long-term health implications for the patient and partner(s).
-Pregnant women should be advised of the increased risk for miscarriage/premature labor and to seek medical advice if symptoms develop.
-All patients should avoid handling food and unprotected sexual intercourse until they are considered noninfectious.
+Clinicians should provide detailed explanations verbally and in writing, with emphasis on long-term health implications for the patient and partner(s).
+Pregnant women should be advised of the increased risk of miscarriage/premature labor and the importance of seeking medical advice if symptoms develop.
+All patients should exercise care whenhandling food and avoid unprotected sexual intercourse until they are considered noninfectious.
 Partner notification is necessary for at-risk sexual contacts (oro-anal, digital/rectal, or penetrative anal sex) within two weeks before and up to one week after the onset of jaundice.